Updated on: November 26, 2024

 🥇1.
 ExpressVPN — Best VPN for Mac in 2024

-I also love how intuitive the provider’s Mac app is.
-The Mac app includes most of the same features as the Windows and mobile apps, and the interface is simple to navigate.
+I really love how intuitive the provider’s Mac app is.
+It includes most of the same features as the Windows and mobile apps, and the interface is simple to navigate.
 There’s also a Shortcuts feature that lets you add 1-click shortcuts for apps and sites, which show up on your screen after you connect to a server.

 ExpressVPN also offers:

-• ExpressVPN Keys — A password manager that secures your logins and helps you generate secure passwords.
-It’s included for free with each ExpressVPN subscription.
+- ExpressVPN Keys — A password manager that’s included for free with each ExpressVPN subscription.

 Bottom Line:

-ExpressVPN is by far the best Mac VPN I’ve tested — its macOS app is very easy to navigate and also comes with a helpful Shortcuts feature, as well as tons of advanced security features.
-It also has split-tunneling and very fast speeds, and each purchase is backed with a 30-day money-back guarantee.
+ExpressVPN is by far the best Mac VPN I’ve tested — its macOS app is compatible with almost all macOS versions and is very easy to navigate.
+Plus, it comes with a useful extras as well as tons of advanced security features.
+It can access 100+ streaming sites, has split-tunneling and very fast speeds, and each purchase is backed with a 30-day money-back guarantee.

 Read the full ExpressVPN review